Bhootnath Road: Transport and Connectivity

-The area surrounding Bhootnath Road is densely populated and features a mix of residential complexes, educational institutions, and commercial establishments.
+The area surrounding Bhootnath Road is densely populated and features a mixture of residential complexes, educational institutions, and commercial establishments.
 It is well-integrated into Patna’s public transport network, with frequent access to city buses, auto-rickshaws, and shared transport services.

 The Station, part of the Blue Line of the Patna Metro, is the nearest metro access point, enhancing connectivity for daily commuters and residents.
 Rajendra Nagar Terminal, one of Patna’s major railway stations, is located approximately 3 kilometers from the northern end of Bhoothnath Road.
 Gulzarbagh Railway Station, a smaller local station, is also situated nearby but does not serve as a major transit hub.
 The Jay Prakash Narayan International Airport is located about 10 kilometers from the same northern end, offering air connectivity to domestic and international destinations.

 Kumhrar park's museum, where the old artifacts taken out of the excavation of old historical Maurya Pataliputra of ancient time are preserved.